valbok/QtAVPlayer/README.md

         // `QAVMuxerPackets` is used internally.
         player.setOutput("output.mkv");

-        // Multiple players could be used to mux to one files QAVPlayer p1;
+        // Multiple players could be used to mux to one file QAVPlayer p1;
         QAVPlayer p2;
         QAVMuxerFrames m;